pmlopes/yoke/README.md

 # Yoke

-Yoke is a middleware framework for Vert.x, shipping with over 12 bundled middleware.
+Yoke is a polyglot middleware framework for Vert.x, shipping with over 12 bundled middleware.

 [![Build Status](https://travis-ci.org/pmlopes/yoke.png?branch=master)](https://travis-ci.org/pmlopes/yoke)

 ## Instalation

 To get started with Yoke in your project you can use Vert.x module system to download it from the maven repository or include the maven dependency your self.

-### Vert.x module id

-At the moment this module is only compatible with Vert.x 2.
+The moment this module is only compatible with Vert.x 2.
 It can be backported to the 1.x series but there is no work in progress in that direction.

-The Vert.x module id is: `com.jetdrone~yoke~1.0.1`

-### Maven artifact

-You can get the jar file using maven with the following configuration:
+The Vert.x module id is: `com.jetdrone~yoke~1.0.1`.
+If you prefer to use [maven](http://maven.apache.org), you can get the artifacts using the following dependency:

     <dependency>
       <groupId>com.jetdrone</groupId>